Moguls of Hypocricy: Casino Magnates Adelson, Wynn, and Trump Whine While Fortunes Skyrocket

-DONALD TRUMP — I’ve saved the worst of the worst for last.
+DONALD J. TRUMP — I’ve saved the worst of the worst for last.

-Who in their right mind would take any advice whatsoever from a buffoon who could not even make it in the casino business?
-How tough is it to make a steady profit when you pretty much have a monopoly on gaming in the northeast?
+Who in their right mind would take any advice whatsoever from a buffoon who could not even succeed in the casino business?
+How tough is it to make a steady profit when you pretty much have a monopoly on gaming in the Northeast?